devtyr/trello-releasenotes/README.md

 This will search `My List 1` and `My List 2` for cards having release notes.

 Please note that the result is a `.markdown` file that can be processed with other modules like [ideamark](https://github.com/devtyr/ideamark "ideamark") or [mdserv](https://github.com/Bonuspunkt/mdserv "mdserv").
+In this combination you can directly serve your exported release notes via HTTP.

 ### Which cards will be exported?